felipeplets/jbabel/README.md

 ```html
 <a href="javascript: void(0);" data-i18n-switcher="pt" data-i18n="PT"></a>
 ```
-Not that the language is also translated using the data-i18n attribute.
+Note that the language is also translated using the data-i18n attribute.

 Meteor package
 ================